browserengineering/book/book/animations.md

 ```

 Now a `CompositedLayer` can just union the bounding boxes of its
-display items, in order to display them:
+display items to compute its own bounds:

 ``` {.python expected=False}
 class CompositedLayer: